Huntsville Arts Commission

 Any non-profit organization is eligible for assistance.
 Individuals may apply for funds, but in some cases must apply under the umbrella of a tax-exempt organization.
 All projects submitted for assistance must have a local applicant.

-For information pertaining to the Huntsville Arts Commission, please contact Sarah Faulkner, Cultural Services Coordinator, at 936-291-5422.
+For information pertaining to the Huntsville Arts Commission, please contact Sarah Faulkner, Cultural Services Manager at 936-291-5422.